lumiastream/Developer-Docs/docs/custom-overlays/custom-overlays-documentation.md

 // Send a chatbot message to the corresponding platform either as the streamer or the bot.
 Leave the platform as null to trigger on all connected platforms
 Overlay.chatbot({ message: 'This works', platform: 'twitch', chatAsSelf: false  });

-// Give/Take Loyalty Points from a user Overlay.loyaltyPoints({ value: 100, username: 'lumiastream', platform: 'twitch' });
+// Add Loyalty Points for a user, also returns the new updated points value const points = await Overlay.addLoyaltyPoints({ value: 100, username: 'lumiastream', platform: 'twitch' });
+// Or if you don't care about the response Overlay.addLoyaltyPoints({ value: 100, username: 'lumiastream', platform: 'twitch' });
-Overlay.loyaltyPoints({ value: -100, username: 'lumiastream', platform: 'twitch' });
+// You can also subtract points Overlay.addLoyaltyPoints({ value: -100, username: 'lumiastream', platform: 'twitch' })

-// Gets the amount of loyalty points that a user has await Overlay.checkLoyaltyPoints({ username: 'lumiastream', platform: 'twitch' });
+// Gets the amount of loyalty points that a user has const usersPoints = await Overlay.getLoyaltyPoints({ username: 'lumiastream', platform: 'twitch' });

 // If the variables isn't already created it will create one. await Overlay.setVariable('myvar', 'this works');